 If you’re preparing for your headshot, you’re likely starting to wonder what everyone wonders during this stage.
 What to wear for professional headshots?
 As a professional headshot photographer, I have the unique position of getting to watch my clients go through this process time and time again.
 After going through it all, I hear time and time again that the hardest part was not standing in front of a camera, it was choosing outfits and getting ready for the shoot.

-With that in mind, I’m creating this extensive guide on what to wear for a professional headshot session to cover everything that may come up as you prepare for your own.
-I’ve photographed thousands of headshots at this point, and if you read through this guide, you’ll be sure to not only choose the best outfits for your headshots, but you’ll feel more at ease through the entire process.
+I’ve created the following guide on what to wear for a professional headshot session to help you prepare.
+I’ve photographed thousands of headshots at this point, and if you read through this guide, you’ll be sure to choose great outfits for your photoshoot.

 What is the purpose of your business headshot?